-Reflect upon these questions, and you’ll most likely get back to your journey towards financial freedom.
+Reflect upon these questions, and you’ll most likely get back to your journey toward financial freedom.
 This time with more enthusiasm and perseverance!

 Automate as much as possible, so the money you’ve allocated for a specific purpose gets there with no effort.